Ashby, Massachusetts: Gazebo and Town Common

 The Ashby town common is a familiar sight for anyone traveling through town on Route 119.
-The common is a moderately sized triangular parcel of land in the center of town just at the crest of the hill in front of one of two remaining historic churches.
-The common was once shaded by several maple trees many of which have since died and been removed.
+The common is a moderately sized triangular parcel of land in the center of town, just at the crest of the hill in front of one of two remaining historic churches.
+The common was once shaded by several maple trees, many of which have since died and been removed.
 The gazebo stands where it has since the 19th century and was restored in the 2000s.

 South Village (Mill Village)

-The South Village area also referred to on some historic maps as the "Mill Village" is the area surrounding the outlet of the Ashby Reservoir.
-This small section of town was home to a gristmill and some limited mill housing that was constructed by Ephraim Hayward around 1800.
+The South Village area, also referred to on some historic maps as the "Mill Village", is the area surrounding the outlet of the Ashby Reservoir.
+This small section of town was home to a gristmill and some limited mill housing that was constructed by Ephraim Hayward circa 1800.
 There are two buildings that still exist to this day on the property now owned by Middlesex County Foundation.
-The property remains in operation by Camp Middlesex as seasonal a 4-H camp.
+The property remains in operation by Camp Middlesex as a seasonal 4-H camp.
 The mill buildings, dam and bridge have been maintained over the years with the bridge over the spillway being replaced in the 2000s.
-The mills changed hands multiple times during there operation eventually being operated by William O. Loveland who continued to run the saw mill and retrofitted the gristmill to produce electricity.
-Loveland is believed to have been the one to convince the Board of Selectmen to construct poles and run electric power to light the center of town around 1902.
+The mills changed hands multiple times during their operation, eventually being operated by William O. Loveland, who continued to run the sawmill and retrofitted the gristmill to produce electricity.
+Loveland is believed to have been the person to convince the Board of Selectmen to construct poles and run electric power to light the center of town around 1902.
 The mills were eventually closed in the 1920s.

 Cemeteries

 Ashby contains three historic cemeteries located through the town.

-The First Parish Burial Ground also referred to as the "Old Burial Ground" was established on the common in 1767.
+The First Parish Burial Ground, also referred to as the "Old Burial Ground", was established on the common in 1767.

 Glenwood cemetery is newer than all of the towns other cemeteries and was constructed in 1867.

-West cemetery originally a family burial ground started during Revolutionary War was later used in the 20th century by many Finnish families.
-This cemetery like all of the others is now owned and maintained by the town.
+West cemetery, originally a family burial ground started during the Revolutionary War, was later used in the 20th century by many Finnish families.
+This cemetery, as are the others, is now owned and maintained by the town.